Guilherme-Vasconcelos/chessy/README.md

 # cheese
 A simple chess engine.

+This is a learning project.
+It is not as fast as other production-ready engines and may have bugs, but feel free to contribute if you wish to.
+Some of the planned features include:

+- Improve move evaluation and search (quiescence search, optimize performance, etc.)
+- UCI support
+- Lichess integration

+Since it doesn't have support for UCI yet, it doesn't do much at the moment.
+You can pass it a FEN as a CLI argument, and it will play a game against itself starting from that FEN.
+Alternatively, if you simply evoke it with `poetry run cheese`, it will start a game from the traditional starting position.

 ## Getting started
 1. Create a venv with `python -m venv .venv`.
 The exact Python required version can be found at [pyproject.toml](./pyproject.toml).